Vivian Osborne Marsh: Career

 Marsh remained active with Delta Sigma Theta throughout her life, establishing the Berkeley Bay Area Alumnae Chapter in 1934, and was the sorority's seventh national president, from 1935 to 1939.
 During her time as president of Delta Sigma Theta, she organized a traveling library for rural Georgia, and Teen Lift, a program to improve access to concerts, operas, and plays for black teenagers.
 She also went to Washington D.C. to represent the sorority in the work for anti-lynching legislation.
-Marsh was active member and leader of several other fraternal associations, including Heroines of Jericho, the Order of Calanthe, and Order of the Eastern Star.
+Marsh was active member and leader of several other fraternal associations, including Heroines of Jericho, the Order of Calanthe, and Prince Hall Order of the Eastern Star.

 Marsh was also active with the National Association of Colored Women's Clubs, beginning as a member of the Phillis Wheatley Club in college.
 She was a member of the YWCA and the Berkeley Women's Civic Club, and was director of the Oakland junior branch of the NAACP from 1928 to 1929.
 She supervised the Division on Negro Affairs of California's National Youth Administration during the Depression.
 She was elected president of the California State Association of Colored Women in 1941.
 She was elected vice-president of the National Council of Negro Women in 1945.

 During World War II, she christened a Navy cargo ship, the S. S. Ocean Telegraph, in Oakland in 1944.
 She was leader in the Women's Ambulance and Defense Corps of America, a civilian readiness organization.

 Marsh took part in Republican Party politics in California.
 She was a member of the State Republican Legislative Council, and of the Alameda County Republican Central Committee.
 In 1956 she was vice president of the Alameda County Republican League.
 She was appointed to the Planning Commission in the city of Berkeley, and chaired the Board of Adjustments.
 In 1959 and 1965 she ran for a seat on the City Council, but lost.
 The Mayor of Berkeley declared February 21, 1980 as "Vivian Osborne Marsh Day".